rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

 The MIR-based region analysis consists of two major functions:

 - `replace_regions_in_mir`, invoked first, has two jobs:
-  - First, it analyzes the signature of the MIR and finds the set of regions that appear in the MIR signature (e.g., `'a` in `fn foo<'a>(&'a u32) { ... }`.
+  - First, it finds the set of regions that appear within the signature of the function (e.g., `'a` in `fn foo<'a>(&'a u32) {
+    ... }`.
 These are called the "universal" or "free" regions -- in particular, they are the regions that [appear free][fvb] in the function body.
   - Second, it replaces all the regions from the function body with fresh inference variables.
 This is because (presently) those regions are the results of lexical region inference and hence are